 When can you break this rule?
-Here is one obvious example, but I am sure you can think of many more.
+Here is one obvious example, but I’m sure you can think of many more.

-Sunset photos feature colourful skies, and silhouettes in the foreground.
+Sunset photos feature colorful skies and silhouettes in the foreground.
 If you have a truly spectacular sky, it doesn’t make sense to fill a third of the picture with empty blackness.
-You may choose to tilt the camera up to make a feature of the sky, and reduce the area filled by the foreground.
+You may choose to tilt the camera up to make a feature of the sky and reduce the area filled by the foreground.

-You may be photographing a person, an animal, a flower etc. in full sunlight, but the background is shady.
+You may be photographing a person, an animal, a flower, etc. in full sunlight, but the background is shady.
 This is a very effective way of making your subject stand out from the surroundings.
-In this situation, the different levels of light are bound to trick the lightmeter.
+In this situation, the different levels of light are bound to trick the light meter.
 In fact, if you take your photo on auto, your subject will most likely be overexposed.
-The best approach is to switch your camera to manual, and adjust your aperture or shutter speed until the photo is underexposed by one or two stops.
+The best approach is to switch your camera to manual mode, and adjust your aperture or shutter speed until the photo is underexposed by one or two stops.
 This will darken your background and bring the subject into perfect exposure.

 About the Author: